shahidsiddiqui786/shahidsiddiqui786/README.md

-🔭 I’m currently working on web designing UI/UX and web development🔭 🌱 I’m currently learning react and backend , database integration with frontend to  create amazing website🌱 👯 I’m looking to collaborate in some of project built with typescript/javascript👯 ⚡ Driving power is Interest that never die..⚡
+🔭 I’m currently working on web designing UI/UX and web development🔭 🌱 I’m currently learning react native  to  create amazing website and mobile app🌱 👯 I’m looking to collaborate in some of project built with typescript/javascript👯 ⚡ Driving power is Interest that never die..⚡